skip to Main Content

 Man jailed for failure to pay permanent alimony

-After a Maryland divorce, spousal support is often awarded to the spouse with lower income.
-Most parties wish they could ignore alimony altogether - who willingly wants to pay money to their ex-spouse on a regular basis?
-But, the reality is that…
+After a Maryland divorce, spousal support is often awarded to the spouse with a lower income.
+Most parties wish they could ignore permanent alimony altogether - who willingly wants to pay money to their ex-spouse on a regular basis?
+But, the…

 Continue reading Man jailed for failure to pay permanent alimony